 So in this article, I want to take a look at what should be in your backpack for college.
 In addition to what you should pack, I’ll also take a brief look at some of my favorite backpacks.

 Wondering what else you should bring to college?
 Check out our full college packing list.

 Before I get to the list of things to put in your backpack, I want to briefly address which backpack you should get.

 To begin, if you already have a backpack that isn’t falling apart and holds the things you want to carry, then there’s no need to get a new one.
 I used the same Jansport bag through all of high school and college, even taking it on two backpacking trips through Europe.

 But if your high school backpack is looking a bit ragged, I have a couple of suggestions for a replacement.
-My first recommendation is the YESO laptop backpack.
-This bag has enough pockets to hold whatever you need to carry, and it can fit laptops up to 17” (43.18 cm).
-It even has a pocket for your phone.
+My first recommendation is the Wenger Synergy.
+This bag has enough pockets to hold whatever you need to carry, and it can fit laptops up to 16” (40.64 cm).

 If your budget is a bit higher, then you could also look into the eBags laptop backpack.
 This is the backpack that Thomas uses, and it offers a number of cool organizational features.
 These include a special pocket for headphones, as well as compartments that open from the side instead of the top.